-The Superintendent of Schools, based on a recommendation from the Office of Student Affairs, shall have the sole responsibility of deciding out-of-district transfer requests and the assignment of new families residing in buffer zones (see above), in accordance with School Committee policy.
+The Superintendent of Schools, based on a recommendation from the Office of Registration and Enrollment, shall have the sole responsibility of deciding out-of-district transfer requests and the assignment of new families residing in buffer zones (see above), in accordance with School Committee policy.

-Once you have completed a in-person appointment and provided all the required documents to the Office of Student Affairs (and completed an English Language Learning Screening, if applicable), each student must complete the following steps before they can attend classes:
+Once you have completed a in-person appointment and provided all the required documents to the Office of Registration and Enrollment (and completed an English Language Learning Screening, if applicable), each student must complete the following steps before they can attend classes:

 - Receive final school assignment

 - Immunizations must be determined compliant by school nurse